 Companies select an advisor to work with the student team.
 The Company Advisor meets with the student team at least four to five times during the semester which includes a kickoff meeting, a few check-ins, and final presentation with company stakeholders.
 In addition, the Company Advisor provides support to the student team, ensuring they have whatever access or information is required to respond to the challenge.

-The organization chooses one of three options for the ownership of any intellectual property (IP) that may be created during the project: organization-owned IP, student-owned IP, or placing all IP into the public domain.
-Choosing IP ownership, along with other legal matters, including confidentiality, pertaining to the project, are agreed upon at the outset of the project using the Cornell Standard Project (CSP) agreement.
+The ownership of any intellectual property (IP) that may be created during the project is public domain.
+IP, along with other legal matters, including confidentiality, pertaining to the project, are agreed upon at the outset of the project using the Cornell Standard Project (CSP) agreement.
 Companies that are matched with a team agree to use the CSP without modifications or revisions.

 There are no financial obligations to participate in Product Challenges, however if the challenge requires hardware or materials, the company is responsible for purchasing those materials.